filviu/blog/content/posts/2011/2011-10-15-my-fortune-command-line.md

 **-f**

-Print out the list of files which would be searched, but don&#8217;t print a fortune.
+Print out the list of files which would be searched, but don't print a fortune.

 **-l**

 Long dictums only.
-See **-n** on how &#8221;long&#8221; is defined in this sense.
+See **-n** on how "long" is defined in this sense.

 **-m** _pattern_
 :   Print out all fortunes which match the basic regular expression _pattern_.
 The syntax of these expressions depends on how your system defines **re_comp**(3) or **regcomp**(3), but it should nevertheless be similar to the syntax used in **grep**(1).
 :   The fortunes are output to standard output, while the names of the file from which each fortune comes are printed to standard error.
 Either or both can be redirected; if standard output is redirected to a file, the result is a valid fortunes database file.
-If standard error is _also_ redirected to this file, the result is _still valid_, **but there will be &#8221;bogus&#8221; fortunes**, i.e. the filenames themselves, in parentheses.
+If standard error is _also_ redirected to this file, the result is _still valid_, **but there will be "bogus" fortunes**, i.e. the filenames themselves, in parentheses.
 This can be useful if you wish to remove the gathered matches from their original files, since each filename-record will precede the records from the file it names.

 **-n** _length_
-:   Set the longest fortune length (in characters) considered to be &#8221;short&#8221; (the default is 160).
-All fortunes longer than this are considered &#8221;long&#8221;.
+:   Set the longest fortune length (in characters) considered to be "short" (the default is 160).
+All fortunes longer than this are considered "long".
 Be careful!
 If you set the length too short and ask for short fortunes, or too long and ask for long ones, fortune goes into a never-ending thrash loop.

 **-s**

 Short apothegms only.
-See **-n** on which fortunes are considered &#8221;short&#8221;.
+See **-n** on which fortunes are considered "short".

 **-i**